NSEvent/expand_virtualbox_storage/README.md

-# Expand usable VirtualBox storage (for ext4 file systems)
+# Expand usable VirtualBox storage (for ext4 filesystems)
 This guide details how to expand your VirtualBox VM's storage with a Windows host and a Linux client

 ## IN WINDOWS (HOST)